 But it is controllable and with the right strategy, can be minimized.

+However, this strategy is extremely costly due to the overconsumption of raw materials.
 Therefore, the right strategy is to reduce process variability.
 As shown in Figure 3 below, reducing the variability reduces the out-of-limit instances.
 It further allows us to tighten the production target range (product specification limits) to further save material cost, waste production, and increase the throughput.

 However, the major challenge in reducing process variability is an operator’s inability to measure the product quality at all times.
 Most manufacturers perform quality tests at the end of the production cycle time or in long-time intervals (e.g. 45 mins or more in the mills we have worked at).
 In paper mills, the operator takes a sample from a reel of paper at its completion and then proceeds to test it in a lab while the manufacturing process continues.
 Following this, based on the lab results, the operator makes changes in the process accordingly.
 However, if the quality test fails, we have then already lost a batch of product.